Healthdirect Free Australian health advice you can count on.

 What causes endometrial cancer?

-The cause of endometrial cancer is unclear, but there are known risk factors, some of which can be reduced by making changes to your lifestyle.
+The cause of endometrial cancer is unclear, but there are known risk factors.
+Some of the risk can be reduced by making changes to your lifestyle.

 How is endometrial cancer diagnosed?

-If you have symptoms that might be linked to endometrial cancer your doctor will most likely ask you questions about your health, and any history of cancer in your family.
+If you have symptoms that might be caused by endometrial cancer, your doctor will start by asking you questions about your symptoms, your health and any history of cancer in your family.

-Your GP may do some of these tests, or they may refer you to a gynaecologist or gynaecological oncologist.
+Your GP may do some of the initial tests, or they may refer you to a gynaecologist or gynaecological oncologist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.